A7um/syscallhook/README.md

 ## Usage

-since the code is quite easy, I think you guy can simply find how to use this code by justing reading the source code.
+Since the code is quite easy, I think you guy can simply find how to use this code by justing reading the source code.

-BTW, there is a qemu environment in this repo. just upack and run it.